quattor/quattor.github.com/_posts/2015-09-20-textrender-basics.md

 and the `module` then indicates the relative path of the template to use.
-The absolute path of the TT files is determined by 2 optional parameters: the absolute `includepath` (defaults to `/usr/share/templates/quattor`) shouldn't be modified, but the `relpath` (defaults to `metaconfig`) should.
+The absolute path of the TT files is determined by 2 optional parameters: the absolute `includepath` (defaults to `/usr/share/templates/quattor`) and the `relpath` (defaults to `metaconfig`).

-A module `mytest/main` with relpath `mycode` will use a TT file `/usr/share/templates/quattor/mycode/mytest/main.tt`.
+E.g. a module `mydaemon/main` with relpath `myproject` will use a TT file `/usr/share/templates/quattor/myproject/mydaemon/main.tt`.

+As a general rule, the `includepath` should not be modified, but the `relpath` should be specific to the configuration task (in the example above, all TT files related to the `myproject` component should be grouped under `/usr/share/templates/quattor/myproject`).

 The `relpath` is important for creating the TT files: when the `INCLUDE` directive is used, TT searches starting from the `includepath`, so in this example the `main.tt` might look like

 ```
 [% data.name %]
-[% INCLUDE 'shared/data' %]
+[% INCLUDE 'myproject/shared/data' %]
 ```

-which will look for the absolute file `/usr/share/templates/quattor/shared/data.tt`.
+which will try to include the TT file with absolute filename `/usr/share/templates/quattor/myproject/shared/data.tt`.

-`TextRender` does not allow you to include files from a directory lower then `relpath` (e.g. `module` `../cleverhack` will not work).
+`TextRender` does not allow you to include files from a directory lower than `relpath` (e.g. a `module` named `../cleverhack` will not allow you to access files outside of the `/usr/share/templates/quattor` directory).

 # Template::Toolkit

 [`Template::Toolkit`][TT_home] is a templating framework

 Example template

 ```
 Hello [% world %]